 New Zealand AgriFood Week – driving the discussion of New Zealand as a food producing nation

-The world’s population is growing and is estimated to hit nine billion by 2050, meaning the world will need to produce as much food in the next 40 years as was produced in the past 8,000 years.
+The world’s population is estimated to hit nine billion by 2050, meaning the world will need to produce as much food in the next 40 years as was produced in the past 8,000 years.
 New Zealand will play a vital role in meeting some of this demand.

 “Our partners recognise that by working together we can unlock greater potential in food development and continue to build the region and New Zealand’s reputation on a global stage.”